 - Serving specific demographics – An MPH program prepares you to help large portions of the community, including specific at-risk groups like the homeless, the elderly, mothers and children, and more.

 What Kind of Jobs Can You Get with an MPH – and How Much Can You Make?

-- Epidemiologists – Epidemiologists, who investigate patterns and causes of disease and injury in humans, garner a median salary of $69,660 per year.
+- Epidemiologists – Epidemiologists, who investigate patterns and causes of disease and injury in humans, garner a median salary of $74,560 per year with a 30% job growth through 2030 according to BLS.
 These public health professionals seek to reduce the risk and occurrence of negative health outcomes through research, community education and health policy.

-- Biostatisticians – Math, science and healthcare all come together with biostatistics, a career where you would apply statistics to medical and public-health research.
+- Biostaticians – Math, science and healthcare all come together with biostatistics, a career where you would apply statistics to medical and public-health research.
 Biostaticians design and analyze research and data, to evaluate potential new treatments, and current positive and negative impacts and trends.
 In a constantly changing world of new medical and public health challenges, biostatistics is an exciting and dynamic field.
-Median annual wages for statisticians are roughly $69,900 (BLS PDF source).
+Biostatisticians earn a median salary of $77,015 according to PayScale.

-A lot of people go into a Department of Public Health, with an average salary of $48,828; every city and state has its own, and they are leaned upon in times of emergency.
+A lot of people go into a Department of Public Health with an average salary of $52,000, according to PayScale; every city and state has its own, and they are leaned upon in times of emergency.
 Others want to be health educators – at schools, nonprofits that are educating communities in preventative measures or working with certain populations.

 There is a huge need in government-level policy change, as well as local nonprofit opportunities.
 “Climate change is obviously a huge issue right now.
 We definitely need people in policy,” Tudor said.
 “But really, we need everyone – policymakers, educators, and public health workers.”